-BROTHERS AND SISTERS;
+BROTHERS AND SISTERS,

-"Notes from the Underground" is a scholarly reviewed pubication or historical pamphlet that we edit, write for, and disseminate each Fall and Spring semester across the Southeast campus of Tarrant County College in Arlington, Texas.
+Notes from the Underground is our publication, a historical pamphlet of sorts, that we create, produce, and disseminate each Fall and Spring semester across the Southeast campus of Tarrant County College in Arlington, Texas.
 This website serves as an archive of all our past editions.
 The publication features articles written by faculty and students over a diverse array of interesting, important, and/or controversial historical topics that are designed to introduce themes, concepts, ideas, or events/processes to readers so as to inspire them to learn more and research on their own.
-It also functions as an outlet through which to promote the interests and mission of The Historical Underground, which is Southeast campus' sole (and soul) historical organization.
+It also functions as an outlet through which to promote the interests and missions of The Historical Underground, which is Southeast campus' sole (and soul) historical organization.

 In a way, then, The Historical Underground is our vehicle for action, and Notes from the Underground is our mouthpiece for knowledge, information, and action.
 History is our weapon of choice, which we use to instill a life-long passion for the humanities in the minds of those who read our version of it and participate in this powerful initiative to bring history alive in the community.